Izu99/Izu99/README.md

 <h3 align="center">A passionate frontend developer from Sri Lanka</h3>

-- 🔭 I’m currently working on [aloria](https://testing-75de8.web.app/)
+- 🔭 I’m currently working as a freelancer
 - 🌱 I’m currently learning **MERN Stack**
 - 👨‍💻 All of my projects are available at [https://portfolio-isuru.web.app/](https://portfolio-isuru.web.app/)
 - 💬 Ask me about **React, Bootstrap, Tailwind**